YashasviBhatt/Diabetes-Prediction/README.md

 4. The _training set_ is used to train the _model_ using several types of classifiers like **Decision Tree Classifier**, **Logistic Regression**, **K-Nearest Neighbor Classifier**, **Random Forest Classifier**.
 5. The **Accuracy Score** for each and every model is then analyzed and a plot is plotted to see which model best fits the data.
 And by the analysis it was found out that **Random Forest Classifier** has the highest accuracy score and thus should be used for further processing.<br><br><br>

-**I have used Kaggle Dataset on Pima Indian Diabetes and you can download the dataset from [here](https://www.kaggle.com/uciml/pima-indians-diabetes-database).**
+**I have used Kaggle Dataset on Pima Indian Diabetes and you can download the dataset from [here](https://www.kaggle.com/uciml/pima-indians-diabetes-database/download).
+You can visit their website and check more info on the dataset from [here](https://www.kaggle.com/uciml/pima-indians-diabetes-database).**